gotson/komga-website/src/guides/paperback.md

 1. Press **Save** to exit

 ::: tip Tip
-You can test your settings by opening **Try settings** bellow the Server Settings section
+You can test your settings by opening **Try Settings** bellow the Server Settings section
 :::

 ---